-Published: 2019/03/20, 13:00
+Published: 2019/03/20, 13:00 | PDF | Booklet

 Some years ago, when I started to work hand-in-hand with Programando Libreros and Hacklib, I realized that we weren't just doing publishing with free software.
 We are doing free publishing.
-So I attempted to defined it in a post but it doesn't convince me anymore.
+So I attempted to define it in a post but it doesn't convince me anymore.

 “Hacktivism” is a fuzzy term, but it could be clear if we realized that code as property is not the only way we can define it.
 Actually it is very problematic because property isn't a natural right, but one that is produced by our societies and protected by our states—yeah, individuality isn't the foundation of rights and laws, but a construction of the self produced society.
-So, do I have to mention that property rights isn't as fair as we would want?
+So, do I have to mention that property rights isn't as fair as we would like?

 The sense of community goes here.
 In a world where one of the main problems is artificial scarcity—paywalls instead of actual walls—we need to apply copyleft or, even better, copyfarleft licenses in our published works.
 They aren't the solution, but they are a support to maintain the freedom and the access in publishing.

 As it goes, we need free tools but also free works.
-I already have the tools but I lack from permission to publish some books that I really like.
+I already have the tools but lack the permission to publish some books that I really like.
 I don't want that happen to you with my work.
 So we need a publishing ecosystem where we have access to all files of a particular edition—our “source code” and “binary files”—and also to the tools—the free software—so we can improve, as a community, the quality and the access of works and its required skills.
 Who doesn't want that?

-With these politics strains, free software tools and publishing as a way of living as a publisher, writer and reader, free publishing is a pathway.
+With these political strains, free software tools and publishing as a way of living as a publisher, writer and reader, free publishing is a pathway.
 With Programando Libreros and Hacklib we use free software, we invest time in activism and we work in publishing: we do free publishing, what about you?